neicul01/I-Rob/README.rst

 Wifi-configuration
 *******************

-0. Make sure the roboter is off !
+0. Make sure the roboter is off!

-1.Open the Wifi_configuration script and adapt SSID;Passwort;Broker-ip; in line 17
+1. Open the Wifi_configuration script and adapt SSID;Passwort;Broker-ip; in line 17.

-2.Adapt COM-Port-number in line 29 and 31 ->if you do not now the port-number than:
+2. Adapt COM-Port-number in line 29 and 31 ->if you do not now the port-number than:

-	I	Set 'com_port_known' in line 19 to False
+	I	Set 'com_port_known' in line 19 to False.

-	II	Run the script
+	II	Run the script.

-	III	Connect the ESP32 via USB (ATTENTION: never conect via usb while the roboter is on)
+	III	Connect the ESP32 via USB (ATTENTION: never conect via usb while the roboter is on).

-	IV	Read the COM-Port-number from output of the script and adapt the COM-Port-number in line 29 and 31
+	IV	Read the COM-Port-number from output of the script and adapt the COM-Port-number in line 29 and 31.

-	V	Set 'com_port_known' in line 19 to True
+	V	Set 'com_port_known' in line 19 to True.

-3.Run the script
+3. Run the script.

-4.Connect the ESP32 via USB with the Computer(ATTENTION: never connect via usb while the roboter is on)
+4. Connect the ESP32 via USB with the Computer(ATTENTION: never connect via usb while the roboter is on).

-5.If the connection to the WLAN and the Broker succeeded, the script will print 'Connection succeeded' -> if not check your SSID, Passwort and Broker-ip in line 17 and your Mqtt-Brokersettings
+5. If the connection to the WLAN and the Broker succeeded, the script will print 'Connection succeeded' -> if not check your SSID, Passwort and Broker-ip in line 17 and your Mqtt-Brokersettings.

-6.The Roboter is ready to use
+6. The Roboter is ready to use.